ZackOcall/customer-cakery/README.md

 * Business Goal
    * Provide clarity with the user.
    * Sell the brand and process.
-   * Reasure the user on everything.
+   * Reassure the user on everything.

 ### Gallery Page